AVISPL/dal-infrastructure-management-qsc-qsysreflect/README.md

 **API Error**
 - Check the API error description.
+- Verify the Management Address is set to reflect.qsc.com and Port is 443
 - Ensure the Q-SYS Reflect account has the necessary permissions to access the organization's device data

 **Link Error / Ping Timeout**